gateixeira/gh-gei-migration-helper/README.md

 This tool offers support to configurations around [GitHub's GEI](https://github.com/github/gh-gei) migration tool.

-It is a collection of scripts that can be used to help with the migration process.
+It is a collection of scripts that can be used to help with the migration process by wrapping GEI commands and performing pre and post-migration changes

 ## Usage